EkaterinaZernyukova/real_data_analysis/README.md

-# real_data_analysis
-Analysis of real data from Airbnb and test analysis Titanic and Iris
+#### Analysis of real data from Airbnb and test analysis Titanic and Iris